Success Mantra: What to do Before, During, and After an Interview

 Maintain eye contact and smile when necessary.
 Stop wandering while talking with employers.

 Employers will observe that the candidate is nervous and find that they are weak.
 Take a deep breath and start.
 A mock interview will help the candidates to handle such situations.

 One lousy sentence is enough to fail in the interview.
 Be careful while making statements or when talking about something.
 Don’t criticize anyone in your past company.

-The interviewer will ignore all the achievements that one had described in an interview, but they can easily reject someone only with the one negative statement.
+The interviewer will ignore all the achievements one had described in an interview, but they can easily reject someone only with one negative statement.
 Be careful when the employer asks questions and prove that you are deserving of this position.
 Be active and engage with interviewers.

 Speak about special skills

 Employers will not choose the average candidate when competition is high for a specific job vacancy.
 So when you get an opportunity to speak about special skills, gather confidence, and build sentences to talk with the employer about the elements that will help you grab this job.

 A fresher can talk about their projects; they should be very keen to explain how they suit this job and match the requirement.
 Be honest and true to them.

 Ask the interviewer for feedback at the end.